cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ### Understanding why email authentication is not always enough to stop spoofing

-The new anti-spoofing protection relies upon email authentication (SPF, DKIM, and DMARC) to not mark a message as spoofing.
+The new anti-spoofing protection relies on email authentication (SPF, DKIM, and DMARC) to not mark a message as spoofing.
 A common example is when a sending domain has never published SPF records.
-If there are no SPF records or they are incorrectly set up, a sent message will be marked as spoofed unless Microsoft has backend intelligence that says the message is legitimate.
+If there are no SPF records or they are incorrectly set up, a sent message will be marked as spoofed unless Microsoft has back-end intelligence that says the message is legitimate.

 For example, prior to anti-spoofing being deployed, a message may have looked like the following with no SPF record, no DKIM record, and no DMARC record: